Diuris tricolor: Taxonomy and naming

 Diuris tricolor was first formally described in 1885 by Robert FitzGerald and the description was published in the Journal of Botany, British and Foreign.
 The specific epithet (tricolor) is derived from the Latin prefix tri- meaning "three", and color meaning "hue", "tint" or "complexion".

 In 1940, Herman Rupp described D. colemaniae in honour of Edith Coleman and which he noted had shorter lateral sepals and a "quite different" labellum.
 Diuris colemaniae is now regarded as a synonym of D. tricolor.

 Distribution

-The long-tailed donkey orchid grows in grassland and forest in New South Wales, sporadically distributed south from Deepwater and in the Australian Capital Territory.
+The long-tailed donkey orchid grows in grassland and forest in south-east Queensland, sporadically south from Deepwater in New South Wales, and in the Australian Capital Territory.
 A single specimen has been recorded in Victoria, just south of the border.

 Conservation

 Diuris tricolor is classed as Vulnerable in New South Wales under the Biodiversity Conservation Act 2016.
 The main threats to the species are habitat alteration and grazing by rabbits and goats.